A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Introduction

 Figure \ref{fig:PoolCycles} illustrates a pool of six \pairs\ $(p_{1}, d_{1})$, $(p_{2}, d_{2})$,...,$(p_{6}, d_{6})$ arranged in two cycles.
-In a cyclic exchange, a donor $d_{s}$ donates to patient $p_{t}$, donor $d_{t}$ donates to patient $p_{u}$, so on and so forth, until the donor in the last pair gives a kidney to the first pair's patient $p_s$, thereby forming a \textit{cycle}.
-Due to pair drop-outs, aggravated health condition of a pair member, or last-minute detected incompatibilities, the patient in the first pair may never receive a kidney back if the donor in any subsequent pair in the cycle fails to donate it.
-To avoid such a risk, cycles of kidney transplants are performed simultaneously in practice, imposing limitations on the maximum size of a cycle, $\Kcycle \in \Z$.
-In the literature, a $\Kix$-way cycle refers to cycles where $\Kix$ transplants are involved.
-If we set $\Kcycle = 4$ in Figure \ref{fig:PoolCycles}, then all $\Kix$-way cycles with $2\le \Kix \le 4$ are allowed.
-Although in some countries such as the United States, it is common to find $K = 3$ \citep{NKR9years}, other countries have reported longer allowed cycles \citep{CaKEPFoundations, AustraliaKPD}, going up to $K = 6$ as it is the case in Canada \footnote{ \url{https://profedu.blood.ca/sites/msi/files/kpd-eng_2018.pdf}}.
-Depending on the country's population and matching frequency, KPDP sizes may vary.
-For instance, in \citep{Glorie2014}, there were shown instances of the Dutch KPDP with roughly 500 \pairsAb.
-However, in the United States alone, a nationwide KPDP would include 10,000 \pairsAb\ \citep{Abraham2007}.
+In the cyclic exchange on the left, donor $d_{2}$ donates to patient $p_{1}$ and donor $d_{1}$ donates to patient $p_{2}$, thereby forming a \textit{cycle}.
+On the right, a cycle involving four \pairsAb\ is depicted, where donor $d_{4}$ donates a kidney to patient $p_{3}$ and patient $p_{4}$ receives a kidney from donor $d_{6}$, after sequential donations.
+Due to pair drop-outs, aggravated health condition of a pair member, or last-minute detected incompatibilities, the patient in the first pair may never receive a kidney back if the donor in any subsequent pair in the cycle fails to donate.
+To avoid such a risk, cycles of kidney transplants are performed simultaneously in practice, imposing limitations on $\Kcycle$, the maximum size of a cycle, where $\Kcycle \in \Z$.
+In the literature, a $\Kix$-way cycle refers to a cycle involving $\Kix$ transplants, with $\Kix \le \Kcycle$.
+Although in some countries such as the United States, it is common to find $K = 3$ \citep{NKR9years}, other countries have reported longer cycles \citep{CaKEPFoundations, AustraliaKPD}, up to $K = 6$ in Canada \citep{CBS2019}.